Paddy Joyce

-Biography
+Early life

-Joyce was born in Trieste, Italy.
-His father was Frantisek Schaurek, a Czech banker who had stolen money from the Živnostenská Bank in Trieste where he worked and committed suicide in 1926.
-His mother was Eileen Schaurek (nee Joyce), the sister of the author James Joyce.
-After his father's death, his mother returned to Ireland with Joyce and his two elder sisters, Nora and Bozena.
+Joyce was born in the port city of Trieste, Italy.
+His father was Frantisek Schaurek, a Czech banker who had stolen money from the Živnostenská Bank in Trieste where he worked.
+His mother was Eileen Schaurek (née Joyce), the younger sister of the author James Joyce.
+Joyce had two sisters, Nora and Bozena.
+In 1926, his father committed suicide, and in February 1928, his mother returned to Ireland with Joyce and his two elder sisters.